nirkaufman/ai-engineering-training-ref/ref/docs/5_classification.md

-# Building a Streaming Classification Server Action
+# Building a Streaming Classification Server Action with Structured Output

 This tutorial provides a detailed explanation of how to implement a server action that streams classification results from a large language model (LLM).
-We'll use LangChain and OpenAI to create a real-time, streaming classification system.
+We'll use LangChain, OpenAI, and Zod to create a real-time, streaming classification system with structured output validation.

 ## Table of Contents